 Want more performance?

-The rumor mill suggests that Intel will release 8th-generation 6-core (hex) Q 45W CPUs.
-These will be in laptops with larger chassis to accommodate more substantial cooling systems, coupled with bulkier power supplies to drive them.
+Intel released 8th-generation 6-core (hex) Q 45W CPUs.
+These come packaged in laptops with larger chassis to accommodate more substantial cooling systems, coupled with bulkier power supplies to drive them.
 A bigger package that packs a bigger punch.
-It’s definitely worth the wait if you can trade portability for performance.
+It’s definitely worth the performance advantage if you can trade portability for performance.

 Older notebook options?